SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-guide/working-with-sales-guide.md

         * Check **Always create follow-up?
 Do not show this dialog again** if, in future, you always want to create the suggested follow-up.
 The dialog for follow-ups will then open automatically next time.

     > [!NOTE]
-    > The **Sales guide** dialog opens because **Automatically suggest this follow-up** is set for the **Contract meeting** follow-up in SuperOffice Settings and maintenance.
+    > The **Sales guide** dialog opens because **Automatically suggest this follow-up** is set for the **Contract meeting** follow-up in Settings and maintenance.
 You can choose to not have this dialog appear, so that the next follow-up is suggested automatically.

 3. You want to create the **Contract meeting** appointment from the **Sales guide** dialog.